Kakifrucht/HalfminerSystem/README.md

     - Utilizes and extends CustomtextCache with syntax elements
       - Placeholder support for text
       - Make commands clickable by ending them with '/' character
-        - A line must be started with '\' (backslash character) to be parsed
+        - A line must be started with '~' to be parsed
-        - Escape clickable command via "//"
-        - Commands are written in italic
+        - Commands will be printed in italic
   - /disposal
     - Opens portable disposal
   - /hms